akylson/yandex-praktikum-data-science-projects/10-the-algorithm-for-data-protection/README.md

 # The Algorithm for data protection

 #### Task:
-- Методом преобразования данных защитить личную информацию клиентов страховой компании.
+- The method of data transformation to protect the personal information of the clients of the insurance company..

 #### Description:
-- Для защиты данных клиентов страховой компании разработаны методы преобразования данных, чтобы по ним было сложно восстановить персональную информацию.
+- To protect the data of clients of the insurance company, data conversion methods have been developed so that it would be difficult to recover personal information from them.
-Была проведена предобработка данных. Произведена проверка работы алгоритма модели линейной регрессии при перемножении на обратимую матрицу. Произведена проверка влияния перемножения на обратимую матрицу, а затем перемножения на обратную матрицу обратимой. Произведена проверка метрики R2 Линейной регрессии на идентичных данных - сначала исходных, затем умноженных на обратимую матрицу, размер которой равен числу признаков. Метрики полностью совпали. Можно сделать вывод, что алгоритм работает.
+Data preprocessing was carried out.
+The operation of the algorithm of the linear regression model when multiplied by an invertible matrix is checked.
+The effect of multiplication on an invertible matrix and then multiplication on an inverse invertible matrix is checked.
+The R2 metric of the Linear Regression was checked on identical data - first the original data, then multiplied by an invertible matrix, the size of which is equal to the number of features.
+The metrics are completely the same.
+It can be concluded that the algorithm works.

-#### Сферы деятельности :
+#### Scope of Activities :
-- Страховая сфера, Информационная безопасность, Услуги для бизнеса [b2b] (аутсорс консалтинг аудит), IT-компания, Стартапы
+- Insurance industry, Information security, Services for business [b2b] (outsourcing consulting audit), IT company, Startups

 #### Used Libraries:
-- Pandas, Seaborn, numpy, sklearn, машинное обучение
+- Pandas, Seaborn, numpy, sklearn, Machine Learning

 #### tags:
-- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines, градиентный бустинг, нелинейная оптимизация, кластеризация, random forest, descision trees,  regression,  Reinforcement Learning, OpenCV, PIL
+- data science, machine learning, ML, Python, SQL, Git, Pandas, Numpy, Matplotlib, seaborn, Sklearn, Tableau, Spark, Hadoop, R, sci-py, Research, Kaggle, Algorithms, PyTorch, TensorFlow, CatBoost, xgboost, Support vector machines, gradient boosting, nonlinear optimization, clustering, random forest, descision trees, regression, Reinforcement Learning, OpenCV, PIL